Road to Morocco: Plot

 Later, Jeff sings and attracts the princess, and they go for a walk.
 Mihirmah tries to convince Orville to leave with her.
 Jeff tells the princess that he should be the one marrying her, but Orville threatens him with a sword.
 The following day, Kasim threatens to kill Orville, but the princess takes him to the wise man, who reveals a prophecy: the first husband will die a violent death within a week of marriage, and the second will have a long and happy life.
 The princess declares that Orville is the first husband, and Kasim finally understands.

 Orville learns of the prophecy and runs off with Mihirmah, convincing Jeff that the princess actually loves him.
 That night, Aunt Lucy's spirit rebukes Orville.
 Princess Shalmar refuses to marry Jeff and sends Orville away to prepare for the wedding.
 Later, the wise man tells the princess and Jeff that he misread the stars and that the prophecy is incorrect.
 Jeff now understands why Orville wanted to avoid the marriage, and tells him that the princess has changed her mind.
 Meanwhile, Kasim learns of the news and rallies his men.

 Princess Shalmar and Jeff decide to get married in the United States along with Orville and Mihirmah.
 However, Kasim intervenes and abducts the princess while giving Mihirmah to one of his men.
 Jeff and Orville attempt to use their 'patty-cake' routine on Kasim, but it fails, and they end up getting captured along with the girls.

 Kasim leaves Jeff and Orville stranded in the desert and takes the women with him.
 While wandering in the desert, they discover an oasis near Kasim's camp.
 They try to sneak in but are caught.
 They then witness a clash between two sheiks and take advantage of the chaos to escape with the girls.

-Eventually, they board a boat back home.
+The four board a boat back home.
 However, things take a dangerous turn when Orville causes an explosion while smoking in the powder room.
-Fortunately, they all survive by clinging onto a pile of wreckage near New York harbor.
+Fortunately, they all survive by clinging onto a pile of wreckage near New York Harbor.